wtnerb/poker-evaluate/README.md

 - [ ] Keep test coverage over 90% while working

 ## Log
 2019-03-19 v0.1 server works, can compare hands of different rank, some error checking, test coverage 91%
+2019-03-25 v0.2 can now evaluate all types of hands against all other types of hands, test coverage 90.5%